paulphan504/Paul-notes/content/6c0de5817ee169d3f189ee3957586138c138f760/Temp/Case Study.md

 **<mark style="background: #BBFABBA6;">Resolve: because conflict ip occurs </mark>**

 ##### 21. **Build Ubuntu_Server_Second or Ubuntu_Server became Proxy action with Lan_Network Firewall PFsense.**
+- not success because not nat port 81 and 443  for ip provide in vlan firewall pfsense frome modem isp.
+##### 22. **How to change keypair for aws e2 free tier on aws**